 - D. Screen incompatible land uses.
 Landscaping should be utilized to screen incompatible land uses by creating visual separation, where deemed necessary and appropriate, between land uses. - E. Improve safety.
 Landscaping should be utilized to improve pedestrian and vehicular safety by providing landscaping in proper proportion to the setting (e.g., reduced heights at intersections, driveways, etc.). - F. Preserve the character and integrity of neighborhoods.
 Landscaping should be utilized to enhance and preserve the characteristics which give a neighborhood its identity and integrity by providing a prescribed selection of trees and plant materials which are compatible with those existing in the neighborhood. - G. Preserve native plant species.
 Landscaping should be designed to use native plants as much as possible in order to preserve and/or enhance valuable plant habitats, create suitable habitats for wildlife, and protect endangered or threatened plants and animals. - H. Preserve the number of trees in the County.
-Require the replacement of any trees proposed for removal at a minimum ratio of two new, appropriately sized and installed trees for each tree designated to be removed, unless a higher or lower replacement ratio is determined to be appropriate.
 Any trees that are to be removed and for which a Tree Removal Permit is required shall be replaced at a minimum ratio of two new, appropriately sized and installed trees for each tree removed, unless a higher or lower replacement ratio is determined to be appropriate. - I. Provide for fire safe landscaping.
 Landscaping should utilize plant selection, placement and maintenance to provide a fire safe environment for individual structures, ingress, egress routes, and neighborhoods as a whole.
 Vegetation should not be planted in locations where, when mature, it may contact overhead power lines.